 What is the role of the Office of Public Guardianship and what might need to be referred to this organisation?

-The Office of the Public Guardian is an executive agency who protect the interests of those who lack capacity.
-They deal with the registration of the LPA’s and a major part of their function is to centralise records of dealings with and protection of the vulnerable.
-The OPG operate a register of LPA's and if an original is lost then further copies can be issued.
-As part of their safeguarding role if anyone has any concerns in relation to an attorneys actions or if they believe that the donor is in some way vulnerable then these concerns can be reported to the OPG and they will make enquiries.
+The Office of the Public Guardian (OPG) is an executive agency who protect the interests of those who lack capacity.
+They deal with the registration of the Lasting Power of Attorney (LPAs) and a major part of their function is to centralise records of dealings with and protection of the vulnerable.
+The OPG operates a register of LPA's and if an original is lost then further copies can be issued.
+As part of their safeguarding role if anyone has any concerns in relation to an attorney’s actions or if they believe that the donor is in some way vulnerable then these concerns can be reported to the OPG and they will make enquiries.

 Contact the expert solicitors at Stephensons today.
-Having a Lasting Power of Attorney in place ensures that you and your family are protected from any distressing legal battles, as they will be allowed, by law, to look after your best interests immediately following the event you lose the mental capacity to deal with those aspects yourself.
+Having a Lasting Power of Attorney in place ensures that you and your family are protected from any distressing legal battles as they will be allowed, by law, to look after your best interests immediately following the event you lose the mental capacity to deal with those aspects yourself.